Xingang Port oil spill: Containment and cover-up allegations

 Although Chinese government officials reported that as little as 1,500 tonnes of oil spilled, a former University of Alaska marine conservation specialist, Rick Steiner, estimates the spill to have a much higher total, with somewhere in the range of 60,000 to 90,000 tons (18.47 to 27.70 million gallons) of oil spilled into the Yellow Sea.
 He said that "[i]t's enormous.
 That's at least as large as the official estimate of the Exxon Valdez disaster."
 However, a government spokesperson for Dalian refuted this estimate, and referred to a panel of experts assessing the spill's size and environmental effect saying that "[w]e will know w[h]ether it's smaller or bigger than 60,000 tons based on the conclusion made by the panel".

-According to leaks on Weibo, the accident may have begun as early as June, 10.
-However, because the government never formally acknowledged the accident took place, as well as threatened informed citizens to delete their posts, the true nature of the accident was not clear to the public.
-No assessment on the effect on wildlife was ever carried out.

-The ensuing fire burned for 15 hours and one firefighter drowned after being swept overboard into the water.
+The ensuing fire burned for 15 hours.
 There was extensive damage to local wildlife areas, aquaculture, and beaches were closed following the spill and conflagration which appeared to have been caused by the injection of a highly oxidizing sulfur reducing agent into a pipeline.

+On July 20, 2010, China Fire Services Dalian Fire Department Logistics Battalion firefighter Sergeant Zhang Liang was swept overboard while assisting with cleanup efforts after the oil spill.
+He was posthumously awarded Martyr status.

 On 26 July 2010, the Chinese local government announced the spill had been contained and that the spill had failed to reach open waters.
 Cleanup efforts continued two weeks after the original explosion began, with operations to remove the oil performed at night when the oil is most viscous.

 The cleanup effort largely used low-tech methods, including containment booms and straw mats to absorb the oil, as well as a fleet of fishermen manually scooping oil out of the water and transferring it to barrels for storage and eventual disposal.
 Additionally, limited amounts of chemical dispersants were used, as well as a material to increase biodegradation of oil.